-The settlement agreement generally requires the former director and KMS to transfer the registration and ownership of the domain names Thintab.com, Thintab.cc and Carbcutter.cc to HNS and to take other actions to eliminate confusion over the ownership of the Thin Tab(R) name.
+The settlement agreement generally requires Bryant and KMS to transfer the registration and ownership of the domain names Thintab.com, Thintab.cc and Carbcutter.cc to HNS and to take other actions to eliminate confusion over the ownership of the Thin Tab(R) name.
 Additionally, it provides for each of the adverse parties to generally release the others.

-As part of the settlement, HNS entered into a distribution agreement with Bryant, beginning on September 26, 2002 and ending September 25, 2007, permitting Bryant to purchase certain of its products from HNS and to exclusively distribute those products in Florida from Orlando south.
+As part of the settlement, HNS transferred its Carbolizer(TM) product to KMS and entered into a distribution agreement with Bryant, beginning on September 26, 2002 and ending September 25, 2007, permitting him to purchase certain products from HNS and to exclusively distribute those products in Florida from Orlando south.
 HNS has agreed not to sell its products directly to certain KMS customers.
-The Company recorded a legal settlement expense of \$58.836 associated with this settlement.
+The Company recorded a legal settlement expense of \$58,836 associated with this settlement.

 During the year ended December 31, 2000, the Company filed a Complaint for Declatory Relief in reference to the effectiveness of various Stock Purchase Agreements among shareholders, the cancellation of certain shares and the rightful ownership of these shares.
 On December 21, 2001, a settlement agreement was reached in which the Company issued 20,000 shares of common stock, valued at \$2,000 and a net cash settlement of \$18,750.
-At December 31, 2001, \$11,000 of the cash settlement amount had been paid, with the remaining amount included in accounts payable.